 VISUAL has broad and deep functionality when it comes to defining the steps and materials used to manufacture your products.
 This is defined in the work orders, laying out a plan of execution to the employees on the shop floor.
 Just as importantly, the work orders also collect data: What materials were issued when?
 Who worked on the different operations and when?
 What was shipped to an outside service and when was it received back?
-All this and more is collected during the execution of a work order.
+All this and more are collected during the execution of a work order.

-This data can then be used to improve shop floor performance.
+The work order can then be used to improve shop floor performance.
 Compare the costs you thought the work order would incur (estimated costs) to the costs it did incur (actual costs).
 Sort the list so the highest difference is first, the lowest is last.
 Highlight the work orders that cost way more than you thought, or way less than you thought.
 These are the areas with the most potential for improvement; this is where you want to spend your energy.